droptica/drupal-agents-md/README.md

 Cursor • VS Code + Copilot • Claude Code • Codex • Aider • Jules • Gemini CLI • Roo Code • Zed • Devin

 See [agents.md](https://agents.md) for full list.

+## FAQ / Common Issues

+*This section will be updated based on community feedback and common questions.*

+*Have a question or issue?
+[Open an issue](https://github.com/droptica/drupal-agents-md/issues) and we'll add it here.*

 ## Contributing